jonwangio/uu_ml/README.md

  ~~~
  Bishop, C.M., 2006.
 Pattern recognition and machine learning. springer.
  ~~~
+ An elegant sample implementation of this book can be found at: https://github.com/ctgk/PRML

  ~~~
  Hastie, T., Tibshirani, R. and Friedman, J., 2009.
 The elements of statistical learning: data mining, inference, and prediction.
 Springer Science & Business Media.